nilskre/CommonPlayground/docs/test_plan/TestPlan.md

 |Technique              | Writing Gherkin `.feature` files with clearly defined steps and the expected result.
 The test implementation of the steps use the Android Espresso library to serve the emulator.
 [Further information](https://commonplayground.wordpress.com/week-5-testing-with-cucumber//) |
 |Oracles                | Expect that the steps of the test are executed successfully and the UI behaves as planned.
 Test execution produces logs results to the command line, logs in CI/CD Tool (Travis) |
 |Required Tools         | Dependencies of Cucumber and Espresso (official Android UI test library) and an Implementation of a test runner based on JUnit 4 to execute UI tests with Cucumber and Espresso |
 |Success Criteria       | All UI tests pass.
 |                       | CI/CD Pipeline with test stages for Frontend and Backend: [Travis CI](https://travis-ci.com/nilskre/CommonPlayground)   |
 |Special Considerations | - |

-#### 5.1.3 Intgeration Testing (API Testing)
+#### 5.1.3 Integration Testing (API Testing)

 Api Testing is part of integration testing.
 Integration tests test multiple modules of an application together.
 The main goal of Api testing is to ensure, that the provided Apis of the Backend behave as expected.

 |                       | Description                                                          |
 |-----------------------|----------------------------------------------------------------------|